 We also create original and relevant teaching resources based upon our research and use this material in workshops as part of Continuing Professional Development courses and training support sessions for teachers.

-Activities have been provided as part of Continuing Professional Development through the Association for Science Education, the STFC, the Institute of Physics Stimulating Physics Programme and to PGCE primary and secondary science teachers during their training.
+Activities have been provided as part of Continuing Professional Development through the Association for Science Education, the STFC, the Institute of Physics support for school teachers programme and to PGCE primary and secondary science teachers during their training.
 In the past five years workshops have been provided as part of the North East Primary Science and NAIGS Annual conferences in Newcastle and Northumberland, at the National Science Learning Centre in York, for South Tyneside Science INSET days and also at the Prince's Teaching Institute Conference at the Centre for Life.

 A key activity of our primary school programme was the production of an innovative teaching pack - ‘Spooky Space – Creative Teaching of Space’.
 The pack went into production in 2008 and over seven hundred copies have been distributed around the region to date.
 More details can be found on the ESERO-UK web site, where ‘Spooky Space – Creative Teaching of Space’ is available to download from their 'inspiring resources' section.